schae234/SweepR/README.md

 ###REHH
-Calculates the Relative Extended Haplotype Heterozygosity of a haplotype at a certain distance *Arguments:*
+Calculates the Relative Extended Haplotype Heterozygosity of a haplotype at a certain distance.
+*Arguments:*
  - Sweep - sweep object which you are calculating on
  - haplotype - the core haplotype which you would like EHH information on